 When most people think of stalking, they may think that only celebrities or famous people are stalked.
 However, the vast majority of stalking cases are people who are not in the public spotlight.
 Stalking happens to both men and women and may involve family members, friends, current or ex boyfriends/girlfriends or co-workers.
 Most stalking takes place between people who know each other.

-Stalking is a crime in the state of Maryland and a violation of Salisbury University's Student Code of Conduct.
+Stalking is a crime in the state of Maryland and a violation of Salisbury University's Student Code of Community Standards.
 Stalking is defined as "repetitive, menacing pursuit, following, harassment and/or interference with the peace and/or safety of a member of the community; or the safety of any of the immediate family of members of the community" at Salisbury University.

 Stalking can happen anywhere, but the closed setting of a college campus can make it easier for stalkers to trace the movements of their victims.
 Some examples of what stalking behavior may look like on a college campus include: